okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 #### What you need

 * An [Okta Developer Edition org](https://developer.okta.com/signup/).
 The OIN Wizard is only available in Okta Developer Edition orgs.
-* An admin user in the Okta Developer Edition org with either the super admin or the app admin role
+* An admin user in the Okta Developer Edition org with either the super admin or the app and org admin roles
 * A functional SSO integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
 * Google Chrome browser with the Okta Browser Plugin installed (see [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements))
 * The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)